What is micro content? Here’s a demonstration:

 Here’s an appetizing example on Instagram, courtesy of Ben & Jerry’s:

 Micro content such as this helps cultivate an interested base of followers who care what you have to say.
-Once you get your audience’s attention on social media, you start a conversation that will hopefully develop into a fruitful business relationship.
+Once you get your audience’s attention through social media content, you start a conversation that will hopefully develop into a fruitful business relationship.

 Micro content can also be used on social media to help promote larger assets.
 Maybe you’ve recently written and formatted a compelling customer case study complete with photos.
 Post one of the more engaging pictures on Instagram and link to the full downloadable asset.
-This method is just as effective on Facebook, Twitter or LinkedIn.
+This method is just as effective on Facebook, Twitter or LinkedIn, so try it out on different platforms to find a wider audience.

 Another creative strategy is to use micro video, which is exactly what it sounds like (micro content in video format).
 Keeping these to 10 second snippets or less makes it a little easier for a user to pause and hear what you have to say as they mercilessly scroll through their feeds.

-These videos can be standalone content, like the Ben & Jerry’s clip above, that are intended to boost impressions (number of people who see a post).
-They could also be short versions of a longer video that aim to lure a user into taking a certain action (boosting click-through rates) – like this very meta example of Cannes Lions advertising its advertising awards festival:
+These videos can be standalone content, like the Ben & Jerry’s post above, that are intended to boost impressions (number of people who see a post).
+They could also be short clips that aim to lure a user into taking a certain action (boosting click-through rates and engagement) – like this:

 On the whole, micro content is more of a necessity on some social media platforms than others.
 Scannable content is especially critical for Instagram, Facebook and Twitter, for instance.
 Even posts that are part of something bigger, like an Instagram story, or a Twitter rant.